 - Consider cutting the veggies into the same size to ensure that everything will be cooked evenly.
 Also, you will get a nicer texture.

 - Cover the corn hash with aluminum foil to ensure that everything will be cooked evenly and slowly.
-It will also will help to retain moisture and prevent the ingredients from drying out.
+It will also help to retain moisture and prevent the ingredients from drying out.
 In the last 10-15 minutes, remove the aluminum foil and leave the corn hash to obtain a nice golden top.

 - Potatoes have the longest cooking time among all those vegetables.
 Consider trying them to ensure that the potatoes are cooked enough and don’t need extra cooking time.